awslabs/aws-data-api-python-sdk/CallingMethods.md

 * `item_id` (string) - The ID of the Item to fetch
 * `item_master_option ` - If MDM features are in use, and the Resource has an Item Master ID, then use `include` to also return the Item Master, or `prefer` to *only* return the Item Master
 * `suppress_metadata_fetch` - By default, the Item will return both the Resource and the Metadata.
 Set this parameter to `True` to only return the Resource.
+* `only_attributes` - The list of attributes to fetch.
+The Resource's primary key value is also always returned
+* `not_attributes` - List of attributes to filter from the response.

 #### Return Type